waiyiwong/mindful_yoga/README.md

 [Google Fonts](https://fonts.google.com/) was used to import the fonts 'Beth Ellen' and 'Roboton'.
 I used Beth Ellen for h1 headings and Roboton for the main content.

-The Beth Ellen font is choosed to be the hero (h1) fonts as it connected to a story of love and encouragement, inspired by Rob Jelinski's mother, who passed away from cancer in 2017.
+The Beth Ellen font is chosen to be the hero (h1) fonts as it is connected to a story of love and encouragement, inspired by Rob Jelinski's mother, who passed away from cancer in 2017.
 This joyful handwritten typeface serves as a tribute to her legacy, encouraging users to send loving notes that embody the values she represented.
 Moreover, embracing the beauty of imperfection, the font reflects the natural quirks of human handwriting, aligning with mindful yoga principles that celebrate compassion and acceptance.
 This font creates an atmosphere that fosters authenticity and encourages visitors to embrace their unique journeys with kindness and support.

 ![bethellen.png)](documentation/bethellen.png)